AI is Testament to Design

 LaMDA cost Google billions of dollars to produce and was announced last year.
 It is the descendent of a system called Meena that Ray Kurzweil developed in his lab, combined with advances that occurred when Google meshed its own AI research with code from Deep Mind, a British AI company Google acquired in in 2014.

 LaMDA creates various instances of chatbots that each have their own “personality,” meaning they interact slightly differently with their human users.
 To understand how this works, think of how MS Word becomes individuated for each user through making word suggestions based on the past history of a user.
-At a basic level, that is analogous to machine learning, where a model instance changes over time through “learning.”
 The model instances generated by LaMDA work similarly, although in this case they collect data on human language in the aggregate through “reading” large amounts of text on the internet.
 Each of LaMDA’s model instances interprets inputted data slightly differently, which is why talking with one chatbot may yield a vastly different experience than talking with another.

 The code for each chatbot model instance is relatively small (compared to LaMDA itself) and could fit on a single laptop, even though the structures that create the model are gargantuan.